Terra-Studios/ICBM4Fabric/README.md

 Ever wanted to hecc your friends and ruin friendships?
 Well mate, I got just the mod for you.

-Craft missles and launch them to any coordanite you like, all from the safety of your ultra HD IMAX cinema (not copyrighted)
+Craft missles and launch them to any coordanite you like, all from the safety of your ultra HD IMAX cinema :tm:

 Commit attrocities of war!
 After all, Genova Convention?
 More like Genova Suggestion!